 Indicator 6.7.3.
-Where natural watercourses, water bodies, riparian zones and their con- nectivity, water quantity or water quality have been damaged by past activities on land and water by The Organization, restoration activities are implemented.
+Where natural watercourses, water bodies, riparian zones and their connectivity, water quantity or water quality have been damaged by past activities on land and water by The Organization, restoration activities are implemented.

-- d) Topographical map showing all degraded watercourses and water bodies, - e) Water quantity and quality data and associated reports, - f) Restoration plan, - 2) Interviews: - c) Forest manager on implemented restoration activities, - d) Relevant stakeholders on the adequacy of implemented restoration activities, and
+- 1) Documents: - a) Topographical map showing all degraded watercourses and water bodies, - b) Water quantity and quality data and associated reports, - c) Restoration plan, - d) Standard Operating Procedures (see Annex G Guidance on Standard Operating Procedures) and/or guidelines to protect or restore natural water courses, water bodies, riparian zones and their connectivity,

-3) Checks: Restoration activities/sites.
+- a) Forest manager on implemented restoration activities, - a) Relevant stakeholders on the adequacy of implemented restoration activities, and - 3) Checks: Restoration activities/sites.